Fear of Being Laughed At – Gelotophobia

 Fear of Being Laughed At Symptoms

-The symptoms of the Fear of Being Laughed At are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Being Laughed At have much in common with other fears and phobias and may include:

 - Panic attacks